kylpo/notes/Images.md

 Images on the web are hard.
 Straight up.
 You need to make many decisions, it is so much more work than "just throw an image in".

-[(3) High Performance Images - By O'Reilly & Akamai - YouTube](https://www.youtube.com/watch?v=UlrHvF_J-oI) is a good 1 minute video explanation of some challenges.
+[High Performance Images - By O'Reilly & Akamai](https://www.youtube.com/watch?v=UlrHvF_J-oI) is a good 1 minute video intro to some challenges.

 Here are the major decisions you'll need to make
 - What type is it?